ObjectDB Database Search

 Chapter 2 - JPA Entity Classes

-Entity class is a user-defined class whose instances can be stored in a database.
-To store data in an ObjectDB database by using Jakarta Persistence (JPA), you define entity classes that represent your application's data object model.
+An entity class is a user-defined class whose instances can be stored in a database.
+To store data in an ObjectDB database using Jakarta Persistence (JPA), you define entity classes that represent your application's data object model.
 This chapter contains the following sections:

 jakarta.persistence.Entity